 Thrive: Workshops for Mental Wellness and Academic Success integrates techniques for building motivation, optimism, and resilience with advanced learning strategies that hone time management, note-taking, and exam preparation skills.
 In each workshop, students learn and practice both wellness and learning strategies.

 See the library's Events Calendar for information on upcoming Thriving in Action workshops.
-You can also request a Thriving in Action workshop for your class or student group.
+You can also request a Thrive workshop for your class or student group.
 Staff usually respond within two business days.

 A Strong Start

 This workshop uses the themes of intentionality and meaningful actions to help students gain a better understanding of habits and learn strategies to change them.
 This workshop highlights 10 techniques for bringing more awareness and efficiency to learning and studying.

 Feeling a sense of connection is directly linked with both positive wellbeing and academic success.
 Connectedness helps reduce major risk factors that can be barriers to scholastic thriving.
 This workshop supports the development of connection within ourselves and with the broader university community.

 The workshop provides students with strategies to develop balance among their many priorities and responsibilities.
 Students will learn more about identifying habits that promote thriving and learn practical time management strategies to help build new habits.